leadcatlab/MWLP-Storm-Repair/README.md

 ## Acknowledgment

-We thank Pranay Thangeda for helping identify some bugs in an early verison of this code and also with providing some reference code for some of the `champaign.py` benchmarking.
+We thank Pranay Thangeda for his help in identifying bugs in early versions of the code for this paper as well as providing baseline code for the Champaign simulations.
+We also thank Diego Cerrai for clarifying previous work on this topic and kindly sharing his recent results.